theailanguage/mcp_client/README.md

 4. The selected tool is executed on the **connected server**.
 5. The AI returns results and maintains **conversation context** (if supported).

-### Contributing
+## 🤝 Contributing

-Want to help others learn MCP + Gemini?

-✅ Add new client implementations
+At this time, this project does **not accept external code contributions**.

+This is to keep licensing simple and avoid any shared copyright.

+You're very welcome to:
-✅ Report bugs or request features
+✅ Report bugs or request features (via GitHub Issues)
+✅ Fork the repo and build your own version
-✅ Improve this documentation
+✅ Suggest documentation improvements

-Just **fork the repo** and submit a **pull request**!
+If you'd like to collaborate in another way, feel free to open a discussion!